-ATTN GREEN CAMP COORDINATOR 245 Bass Pro Dr. Memphis, TN 38103
+ATTN GREEN CAMP COORDINATOR 2865 Frayser Blvd., Rm 144 Memphis, TN 38127

-Alternatively, the application forms can be dropped off at the address listed above between 8:00 am to 4:00 pm, from Monday through Friday (excluding City holidays) or scanned and emailed to vvette.holmes@memphistn.gov.
+Alternatively, the application forms can be scanned and emailed to wvette.holmes@memphistn.gov.
 If arrangements have been made between the teacher and the Storm Water Department Coordinator, a member of the Storm Water Department team will pick up the application forms at the school.

-Completed application must be postmarked or emailed by Friday, May 12, 2023.
+Completed application must be postmarked or emailed by Friday, April 26, 2024.

-Acceptance letters will be postmarked or emailed no later than May 19, 2023.
+Acceptance letters will be postmarked or emailed no later than May 10, 2024.

-Day One: Urban Development of Watersheds and Sources of Urban Pollution
+Day One: Urban Development of Watersheds and Sources of Pollution